FANMixco/FANMixco/README.md

 - I’m a visionary person who started at an early age to code (16 y.o.).
 Throughout my career, innovation has played a key role.
 I learned when to pivot and develop other important skills like Public Speaking, Cultural Intelligence and Team Building.
 - I wrote the 1st Salvadoran Folkloric Book in English, [**Timeless Stories of El Salvador**][6].
 - I crossed the ocean, winning an Erasmus Mundus scholarship.
 I broke many Latin American stereotypes in Europe.
 I won international competitions during my studies.
-Plus, I organized a Toastmasters conference for half of Poland, bringing International Speakers.
+Plus, I organized a Toastmasters Conference for half of Poland, bringing International Speakers.
 - Why me?
 Check my [apps][7] and their quality.
 Also, I've led successful RPAs & Apps migrations to Azure during Covid-19.
 Feel free to read some reviews in my profile.
 Feel free to read the reviews on my [LinkedIn profile][3].

 𝐆𝐄𝐓 𝐈𝐍 𝐓𝐎𝐔𝐂𝐇